- July 11, 2018

-Are you looking for a way to cut costs while providing adequate health insurance for your company?
+Are you looking for a way to cut costs while providing the full range of benefit offerings health insurance for your company?
 Here’s how self-funded insurance can help.

 Small businesses throughout the United States often think they have no choice but to purchase expensive medical insurance plans from insurance carriers.
 But the reality is that self-funded insurance may save you a lot of dollars on your insurance premiums.

 Not sure if this type of insurance is the right fit for you?
 Here’s a rundown on how self-funded insurance, also called self-insurance, could help your bottom line in 2018.